quantumlib/Qualtran/cirq_qubitization/quantum_graph/Readme.md

 >>> MultiCNOT(n=100) == MultiCNOT(n=100)

-`BloqInstance`s are unique instantiations of a `Bloq` contained in a `CompositeBloq`, because we could have many instances of the same `Bloq` and it matters (for control flow) which one is which.
+`BloqInstance`s are unique instantiations of a `Bloq` contained in a `CompositeBloq`, because we could have many instances of the same `Bloq` and it matters (for data flow) which one is which.

 >>> binst1, (q,) = bb.add_2(H, q=q)